node-gradle/gradle-node-plugin/docs/node.md

 }
 ```

-You can add node options like this:
+You can add Node.js options like this:

 ```gradle
 task myScript(type: NodeTask) {